 It is the considered view of the Government that in the materialistic world in which we are living, gifts are not possible from non-relatives.
 In the past, frequently claims were successfully made by individuals about receipt of huge amounts as gifts from other individuals even though the donor and the donee were not related to each other but there was natural love and affection.
 Government has not accepted such situations.
-We are also aware that recently Indian judiciary has recognized live-in relationships.
-Such relations may be sometimes more intimate than recognized blood relations.
-But so far as income tax law is concerned, such relations would not be recognized and gifts in such relations would also become taxable.
+So far as income tax law is concerned, such relations would not be recognized and gifts in such relations would also become taxable.
 Government has started taxing gifts of sum of money.
 Then realizing the possible leakage in cases of gifts in kind now virtually in every budget proposals Government has started thinking in terms of roping in more items in the list of gifts in kind.

 Section 56(2) of the Income Tax Act, 1961 inter alia deals with receipts without consideration.
 Since most of such receipts tantamount to gifts, the provisions are popularly known for gifts and deemed gifts.
 Till 30 09 2009 only sum of money received without consideration was gift if the recipient is either an individual or a HUF.
 By the Finance No.2 Act, 2009 with effect from 01 10 2009 the provisions were so much expanded that they even included cases of immovable properties received for inadequate consideration as compared to stamp valuation.
 The expanded provisions also include receipt of specified movable properties either without consideration or at inadequate consideration as compared to fair market value.